-- · The contents of this manual are subject to change without notice. - The contents of this manual have been checked at each step of the production process.
+- The contents of this manual are subject to change without notice. - The contents of this manual have been checked at each step of the production process.
 Feel free to contact us if you notice anything that is questionable, erroneous, etc. - Any copying of the contents of this User's Guide, either in part or its entirety, is forbidden.
-Except for your own personal use, any other use of the contents of this manual without the permission of CASIO COMPUTER CO., LTD. is forbidden under copyright laws. - CASIO COMPUTER CO., LTD. shall not be held liable for any damages or lost profits suffered by you or any third party due to the use or malfunction of this product. - CASIO COMPUTER CO., LTD. shall not be held liable for any damages or lost profits caused by loss of memory contents due to malfunction, repair, or any other reason. - Note that the example screens and product illustrations shown in this User's Guide may differ somewhat from the screens and configuration of the actual camera.
+Except for your own personal use, any other use of the contents of this manual without the permission of CASIO COMPUTER CO., LTD. is forbidden under copyright laws. - CASIO COMPUTER CO., LTD. shall not be held liable for any damages or lost profits suffered by you or any third party due to the use or malfunction of this product. - CASIO COMPUTER CO., LTD. shall not be held liable for any damages, lost profits, or claims by third parties arising out of the use of Photo Transport, or YouTube Uploader for CASIO. - CASIO COMPUTER CO., LTD. shall not be held liable for any damages or lost profits caused by loss of memory contents due to malfunction, repair, or any other reason. - Note that the example screens and product illustrations shown in this User's Guide may differ somewhat from the screens and configuration of the actual camera.